California home buyers typically encounter closing costs when buying a home. These are the various…

 - Urgency: If you need a rush appraisal, expect to pay more.
 Appraisers often charge extra for expedited services.
 But in a typical home-buying scenario, this is usually not a factor.

 When you first apply for a mortgage loan in California, you’ll be given an estimate of all costs including the appraisal fee.
-So there shouldn’t be any surprises.
+So there shouldn’t be any surprises along the way.

 Who Pays for It, and When?